Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Migration from ada-002

 Not plug-and-play if you have indexed embeddings.
-Options:
+Three options:

-• Gradual migration: keep ada-002 for existing docs, use 3-small for new ones, with separate indexes and search across both.
-Complicates.
+• Gradual migration: keep ada-002 for existing docs, 3-small for new, separate indexes, search over both.
+Complicates the architecture.

-• Hybrid search: new and old embeddings coexist for a while, with a unified re-rank at the end.
+• Hybrid search: new and old embeddings coexist with a unified re-rank at the end.

 Comparison with Open-Source Alternatives